Most respondents rank the facilities as above average.

 I read over all of the materials they sent me about the program, as well as looked over their website the night before, looking at information about the school and the surrounding area.

-Applicants were overwhelmingly impressed by the enthusiastic and positive atmosphere of the school, highlighted by the tone of the interviewing professor and the students' high praise for the program and its opportunities.
-Many were also excited about the engaging classes that aligned with their interests.
+Applicants were generally impressed by the enthusiastic and positive tone of the interviewing professor, the exciting classes that aligned with their interests, and the high praise and satisfaction expressed by current students regarding the program and its opportunities.

-Applicants commonly expressed negative impressions about the school's physical location in a downtown high-rise building and concerns about the facilities being in a commercial setting.
-Suggestions included improving the aesthetics of the surroundings and ensuring a more traditional educational environment.
+Applicants commonly expressed negative impressions about the school's physical location in a high-rise building in downtown Chicago and the aesthetics of the campus.
+Suggestions included improving the appearance of the facilities and possibly relocating to a more traditional campus setting.

 The physical structure of the school (downtown Chicago, high rise)